mpalash/aliakbarmehta/content/cpa-~-central-park-archives-access-commons-and-networks-of-care.md

 **Introduction to Central Park Archives** - moderated by Minna Tarkka and Iida Nissinen

-> 3:00 Welcome and introduction to the project
+> 3:00 Introduction to the project
 >
 > 3:10 A tour of the Central Park Archives collections
 >
-> The Stream, The Meadow, The Flying Squirrel
+> \- The Stream, The Meadow, The Flying Squirrel
 >
-> Pixels in the Park
+> \- Pixels in the Park
 >
-> A view on the park's history
+> \- A view on the park's history
 >
 > 3:40 A Dialogue on the commons, archives and cartography, Ali Akbar Mehta and Susanna Ånäs
 >